gboeing/ppd534/modules/readme.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gboeing/ppd534/master?urlpath=lab)

-This option has two key drawbacks.
+This option has two significant limitations.
 First, all the notebooks are read-only, meaning that you cannot save any changes you make, notes you take, or new files you create.
-Second, they timeout after about 10 minutes of activity.
+Second, they time-out after approximately 10 minutes of activity.